WebAssembly/js-types/proposals/js-types/Overview.md

   };
   ```

+### Naming of size limits

 There is one further quibble.
-The current definition of MemoryDescriptor and TableDescriptor calls the minimum `initial`.
-This makes sense for the constructor but not for the more general use as a type because it generally reflects a current/minimum size, which may be different from the initial one after growing.
-For imports in particular, the minimum size in the type may be larger than either the current or initial size of an object matching that import.
+The current definition of MemoryDescriptor and TableDescriptor names the attribute representing the minimum size `initial`.
+That makes sense for its use as an argument to the respective constructor, but nowhere else: with the more general use as a type, this attribute merely reflects a current or minimum required size, possibly after growing.
+For imports in particular, the minimum size in a type may be larger than both the current or initial size of an object matching that import.

-On the other hand, it is useful for constructors to understand the types delivered by the reflection functions.
+Hence, the descriptor currently used for table and memory constructors does not properly represent the notion of type.
+On the other hand, it is useful for constructors to directly understand the types delivered by the reflection functions (see the [example](#example) below).

-I hence also propose:
+I hance propose to allow both `minimum` and `initial` as a name of that field.
+That is, they are both optional fields of the interface, but with the meta requirement that exactly one of them must be present.
+However, such a constraint cannot be epressed in WebIDL directly, but instead requires using auxiliary interfaces as follows:

 * In both [MemoryDescriptor/Type](https://webassembly.github.io/spec/js-api/index.html#memories) and [TableDescriptor/Type](https://webassembly.github.io/spec/js-api/index.html#tables), rename `initial` to `minimum`